godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

 them can be a lot of work, so Godot tries to make the developer's life a little easier.
-The :ref:`Viewport <class_Viewport>` node has several functions to handle resizing, and the root node of the scene tree is always a viewport (scenes loaded are instanced as a child of it, and it can always be accessed by calling ``get_tree().root`` or ``get_node("/root")``).
+The :ref:`Viewport <class_Viewport>` node has several functions to handle resizing, and the root node of the scene tree is always a viewport (scenes loaded are instantiated as a child of it, and it can always be accessed by calling ``get_tree().root`` or ``get_node("/root")``).